Atul Prasad Sen: Friends, relatives and acquaintances

 Pahari Sanyal, whose real name was Nagendranath, came to Lucknow to join Marris College as a student of Hindustani Classical Music.
 Young Nagendranath was immediately drawn very close to Atul Prasad because of his unbound passion to classical music and became a regular visitor to his house.
 He witnessed and took active part in many of Atul Prasad's notable creations.
 Later, he was known, apart from being an outstanding luminary in the world of Bengali cinema, as one of the best exponents of Atul Prasad's song.
 He recorded several songs of Atul Prasad later.

 (Note on date of event: 1926-28.
-Marris College of Music, Lucknow, later known as Bhatkhande Music Institute University was established by Sri Vishnu Narayan Bhatkhande in 1926.
+Marris College of Music, Lucknow, later known as Bhatkhande Music Institute University was established by Vishnu Narayan Bhatkhande in 1926.
 Pahari Sanyal's visit to Atul Prasad's house may be dated around 1926-28.)